MohamedGouda99/sprints_final_project/Readme.md

        kubectl get ing

-# After getting ingress URL.
+# After Getting Ingress URL

-you must see the following screenshot:
+Once you have obtained the Ingress URL for your application, you should see the following screenshot:

 ![Terraform Commands](screenshots/app.png)